-GDPR needs no introduction, since it was established in April 2018, it’s been simmering gently below the surface.
+GDPR needs no introduction – since it was established in April 2018, it’s been simmering gently below the surface.
 Over the course of its first year, it collected £3 million.
-This all changed recently however, with two fines collectively adding up to a staggering £282 million.
+This all changed recently, however, with two GDPR fines – British Airways and Marriott – collectively adding up to a staggering £282 million.

 These fines didn’t come without warning, with clear regulations laid out, alongside the potential penalties of breaching them.
 Yet these fines have shocked the business world and made many organisations question their current security.